avibagla/MyMaret-Calendar-Scraper/README.md

 }
 ```

 Note that only the eventName field is guaranteed to be non-null.
+The calendars are fetched
+in parallel.
+This scraper relies on Parse to provide a map of teamIDs to team names.
+The URL to fetch this map relies on PARSE_APP_ID and PARSE_JAVASCRIPT_KEY environment
+variables.